Douglas Levin

-Levin is the author of the Substack “Lessons from a Startup Life” blog posts and podcasts.
+Levin is the author of the Substack “Lessons from a Startup Life”.

-Levin also founded or co-founded five companies including Black Duck Software, where he served as the sole founder and first CEO.
-For the first eighteen months he financed the company with his own funds before taking venture capital investments.
-Levin identified that developers’ use of open source code in commercial products created code management and license compliance concerns among enterprises.
-In addition, he recognized early on the application security risks associated with open source software.
-He started and built Black Duck Software to address those issues.
-Today, the company’s products are the de facto standard for open source software security development and management – a mandatory check box for most app dev projects and software.
-Black Duck Software was acquired by Synopsys in 2017.
+Levin founded or co-founded five companies, including Black Duck Software, where he was the founder and first CEO.
+He initially self-funded the company and focused on enterprise use of open source software, including code management, license compliance, and security risks.
+Black Duck became the de facto standard for open source security and was acquired by Synopsys in 2017.

-Earlier in his career, Levin held senior management positions at Microsoft Corporation over a nine-year period.
+Earlier in his career, Levin held senior management roles at Microsoft and worked as a third-party developer for the Apple Macintosh platform.